MantieReid/MTA-metrocard-reader/Readme.md

 ### Requirements

 For Now, this program only runs on mac and Linux systems that natively come built in with python.
 You need a card reader/writer that is able to read tracks 1, 2, and 3.
-A good example of this would be the misiri MS705x.
+A good example of this would be the misiri MS705x or a similar card reader.
 Finally, solder the 3.5 mm audio cable (2 way connector) to the motherboard of the card reader.

-<a href="https://www.amazon.com/Misiri-MSR705X-Magnetic-Reader-Encoder/dp/B06X91X37T">Card Reader</a>
+<a href="https://www.amazon.com/Misiri-HiCo-Magnetic-Reader-Writer/dp/B01EA61PXK">Card Reader</a>

 <a href="https://www.amazon.com/AmazonBasics-3-5mm-Stereo-Audio-Cable/dp/B00NO73MUQ/ref=sr_1_5?ie=UTF8&qid=1503807307&sr=8-5&keywords=3.5mm+audio+cableT">3.5mm audio cable</a>